LC-Linkous/reverse_engineering_notes/README.md

 Advanced malware may employ anti-analysis techniques like packing, obfuscation, or virtual machine detection that require specialized analysis approaches. (talk about some general safety when looking at devices with malware)

-ADD NOTE HERE about how this is NOT done in the undergrad course, even if it is a topic that need to be acknolwedged in this taxonomy
+ADD NOTE HERE about how this is NOT done in the undergrad course, even if it is a topic that needs to be acknowledged in this taxonomy

 **Task Examples**